-The Resource Management System runs when you build your app.
+The Resource Management System is employed at the time you build your app.
 It creates a file that is packaged with the app and helps to resolve resources at run time.

 Every application package should contain a binary index of the resources in the app.
 This file is created at build time and is referred to as a Package Resource Index (PRI) file.